awsdocs/amazon-route53-docs/doc_source/Welcome.md

 # What is Amazon Route 53?<a name="Welcome"></a>

 Amazon Route 53 is a highly available and scalable Domain Name System \(DNS\) web service\.
 You can use Route 53 to perform three main functions in any combination: domain registration, DNS routing, and health checking\.

-If you choose to use Route 53 for all three functions, perform the steps in this order:
+If you choose to use Route 53 for all three functions, be sure to follow the order below:

 **1\.
 Register domain names**
 Your website needs a name, such as example\.com\.
 Route 53 lets you register a name for your website or web application, known as a *domain name*\.